 Internal assessment will be on a continuous basis.
 All written assignments will be evaluated by the teacher and their assessments will be shared with the pupil.
-In addition to this there are three internal examinations:
+In addition to this there are two internal examinations:

-- (i) Year 11:one 1 hour paper based on the term's work. - (ii) Year 11: 1 hour and 30 minute mock examination in the second term - (iii) Year 12: one 1 hour paper based on the term's work.
+- (i) (Year 11): one 1 hour paper based on the term's work. - (ii) (Year 12): one 1 hour paper based on the term's work.